 Every member or active participant of your group can have a job.
 You might want to create the position of "Broadband Historian" to help document your Broadband's activities and accomplishments.
-You may also want to consider, once your Broadband starts to raise funds, to create a "Treasurer" position to help track your income and expenses.
+You may also want to consider, once your Broadband starts to raise funds, to create a "Treasurer" position to help track your income and expenses for your Soft Credit Account.
 How about appointing a note taker each meeting or an activity coordinator?
 Find a job or role your members enjoy and distribute the responsibilities so everyone feels a part of the team.